 Put them in the canner and keep them covered with at least 1 to 2 inches of water.
 Keep the water boiling.
 Process the jars in a boiling-water bath for 85 minutes for pints and quart jars.
 Remember to adjust the time if you are at a different altitude other than sea level!
-Pressure canners work better for tomatoes and other low acid foods - you'll get less spoilage with a pressure canner.
+Pressure canners work better for tomatoes and other low acid foods - you will get less spoilage with a Pressure Canner.

 |Recommended Process Time for Whole or Halved Tomatoes (packed raw without added liquid) in a Boiling-Water Canner|

 |Style of Pack||Jar Size||0 - 1,000 ft||1,001 - 3,000 ft||3,001 - 6,000 ft||Above 6,000 ft|